meltyourface/blank/posts/Encounter-with-the-Devil/Anthology-of-Diabolical-Encounters-Historical-Rituals-and-Spells/index.md

 3. Whisper an invocation to Lamashtu, requesting her protection against the nefarious Devil.
 4. Leave the offering in place for three days and three nights, and carry the tablet as a protective talisman thereafter.

-Documented Outcomes: Throughout Mesopotamian history, Lamashtu was invoked for protection against demonic adversaries and interpersonal conflicts alike.
+**Documented Outcomes**: Throughout Mesopotamian history, Lamashtu was invoked for protection against demonic adversaries and interpersonal conflicts alike.
 Anecdotal evidence supports its efficacy as a protective measure.

 6. The Amulet of the Black Cross (Medieval Europe)